Frequently Asked Questions

 The parking lot of our local animal shelter

-If all goes well, we should be able to start installing at these locations next spring.
+If all goes well, we should be able to start installing at these locations in the fall of 2015.
 At that point, we'll have the first public installations for everyone to see and experience.

 I heard that you said it's going to cost $60 trillion dollars to outfit the U.S. road with Solar Roadways.
 Is that true?

 No, it's absolutely not true.
 Years ago, when we were working on our very first prototype, we estimated that if we could make our 12' x 12' panels for under $10K, then we could break even with asphalt.
 That was mere speculation and had no relevance to the cost of even our first prototype, let alone our second.

 We are still in R & D, and we haven't even calculated the cost for our prototype.
 And even if we had those numbers available now they would have no relevance to the cost of our actual final product.